Last updated on August 21, 2026

 Step 1: Verify the Current User SID

-This is the most straightforward check and confirms the change for the user account you are currently logged in with.
+This is the most straightforward check, and it confirms the change for the user account you’re currently logged in with.

-Then, type the whoami /user and press Enter, the output will display your username and its associated SID.
+Then, type whoami /user and press Enter.
+The output displays your username and its associated SID.

-Verification: Compare the displayed SID with a pre-modification backup you (hopefully) created.
-If the SID is different, the change has been applied to this user account.
+Verification: Compare the displayed SID with a pre-modification backup you created.
+If the SID is different, the change applied to this user account.

 Step 2: Verify the Computer SID

-The computer (or machine) SID is the foundation for all local account SIDs.
-It’s crucial to confirm this has changed.
-We will use the PsGetSidutility from Microsoft’s Sysinternals suite, which is the industry-standard tool for this purpose.
+The computer (or machine) SID is the foundation for all local account SIDs, so confirming it changed is essential.
+We’ll use PsGetSid from Microsoft’s Sysinternals suite, the industry-standard tool for this purpose.

-Firstly, download PsGetSid: Go to the official Sysinternals pageand download PsGetSid.exe.
+First, download PsGetSid: go to the official Sysinternals page and download PsGetSid.exe.

 Then, run PsGetSid: